“Will the ivory burn? You must be sure of that,” President Moi said, cautiously.

 The other compounding issue is that those in control of the legal trade are invariably the ones whom enable the illegal trade, or worse still, run it.

 In the case of China, in a context where corruption is rife, a blind eye is turned and, as a result, poor law enforcement abounds.
 Despite the legislative changes, the ivory will continue to surely flow, and the cogs of the black market trade will keep turning.
-It will continue, perhaps, as though nothing had ever really changed, or worse still, the trade will spin faster now, in a bid to outrun the very legislative forces designed to wipe them out and where the illegal market will now make up 100% of the market.
-Weak governance of Africa’s elephant range states further lubricates the trade, which is no news.
+It will continue, perhaps, as though nothing had ever really changed, or worse still, the trade will spin faster now, in a bid to outrun the very legislative forces designed to wipe them out.
+The illegal market will now make up 100% of the market.
+Further, weak governance of Africa’s elephant range states further lubricates the trade, which is no news.
 If there’s a willing agent in Asia to import, there’s surely a willing export agent in Africa to match.

 Fighting the War on Ivory Means Fighting Corruption

-Perhaps now it’s not so much the laws that can make the biggest difference.
-The conversation now needs to focus on fighting corruption to properly implement legislation and enforcements.
+Perhaps it’s not so much the laws that can make the biggest difference, now, but the focus on fighting corruption to properly implement adequate legislation and enforcements.
 If greed, selfishness and ignorance from the East drives demand, then greed, selfishness and ignorance from Africa, in the form of corruption, creates free-flowing supply.
 It is a game of two evils.

 At the end of the day, there is progress, and there is inherent good in that.
 China has effectively responded to both diplomatic and societal pressure from communities both domestically and abroad.
 Whether it was to avoid political embarrassment, to ‘save face’ – a common theme in Asian politics – or because they intrinsically want to save the elephant, at the end of the day, it doesn’t matter.
 The wheels are now set in motion and the global community can continue to hold them to account.